 Unfortunately, the city’s infamous Zombie March is long gone, but that doesn’t mean you can’t still partake in other frightening celebrations.
-For example, both the English Cemetery and the Botanical Garden organize themed events, and there’s also a Halloween fair called Pechá Zombies Party in the port.
+For example, both the English Cemetery and the Botanical Garden organize themed events, and there are plenty of Halloween events for the little ones in the port area (Muelle Uno).

 While here, take a walk along Málaga’s most festive street, Calle Larios, to admire the creative Halloween windows displays, and definitely don’t miss the trendy Soho district, where lots of themed workshops and activities for the whole family are held.

 Although not actually a Halloween celebration, Fiesta de Tosantos is a weird and original festival celebrated on October 31st in Cádiz.

 Also known as Fiesta de los Mercados, this event full of humor and satire consists of various concerts and street performances held throughout the city.
 The highlight, however, is the decoration of the market stalls.
 Vendors use their merchandise (fruits, vegetables, meat, or fish) to create elaborate displays that depict scenes and characters from the latest financial, political, or social scandals.

 Halloween in San Sebastian coincides with the annual Horror and Fantasy Film Festival, which, in addition to cinema, brings lots of concerts, exhibitions, and theater performances to the city’s elegant streets.

 Established in 1990 by the San Sebastian Municipal Board of Culture, the festival will delight the audience with a special horror and fantasy film session at Teatro Principal, as well as lots of interesting animation, shorts, and classics screenings every day.
 Most of the public events take place in the Old Town.